Al Ahly: Egyptian champions appoint Rene Weiler as Martin Lasarte replacement | Goal.com

 The Red Devils jettisoned title-winning coach Martin Lasarte on August 18 despite the Uruguayan trainer guiding them to their 41st league win in July.

-The club’s hierarchy was said to be disappointed with the team’s performance in the Caf Champions League, as well as the unexpected 1-0 defeat at the hands of Pyramids earlier this month.
+The club’s hierarchy was said to be disappointed with the team’s performance in the Caf Champions League, as well as the unexpected 1-0 defeat at the hands of Pyramids in the Egyptian Cup earlier this month.

 Weiler’s appointment makes him the first Swiss coach to take charge of the Egyptian giants in their illustrious history.